A $4M operator hires its first AI employee.

-Hour-by-hour walkthrough of a 30-day install on a composite pest-control SMB — Maverick Pest Control, $4M, 14 trucks, owner-operator Sarah Kim.
-The intake, the rubric output, the first call that paid for the install, the day-30 impact, and an honest “what broke” section.
+Hour by hour, here's a 30-day install on a composite pest-control shop — Maverick Pest Control, $4M, 14 trucks, owner-operator Sarah Kim.
+The intake.
+The rubric.
+The first call that paid for the install.
+The day-30 impact.
+And an honest “what broke.”
+It's a composite, not a real customer.
+Every number is illustrative.

-Read it on this page in about 8 minutes.
-If the math looks like it could work for your business, request a Revenue Leak Audit at the bottom and we'll model it against your actual numbers.
+It's an 8-minute read, right here.
+If the math looks like it could work for you, request a Revenue Leak Audit at the bottom and we'll model it against your actual numbers.

 Synthetic use-case.
 “Maverick Pest Control” and “Sarah Kim” are composites — not a real customer.
-Dollar figures are illustrative ranges, not promised outcomes.
-What's real: the install sequence, the intake rubric, the integration steps, and the decision logic.
-We publish it so operators can see the work before they book a call.
+Every dollar figure is an illustrative range, not a promised outcome.
+What's real: the install sequence, the intake rubric, the integration steps, the decision logic.
+We publish it so you can see the actual work before you ever book a call.

 The intake — Maverick Pest Control

 Sarah Kim runs Maverick Pest Control out of suburban Atlanta.
-14 trucks, 22 employees, $4M ARR — mostly recurring quarterly service contracts with a long tail of one-time call-outs.
-She acquired the business from the founder two years ago and has been running flat for the last six months.
+14 trucks, 22 employees, $4M ARR — mostly recurring quarterly contracts with a long tail of one-time call-outs.
+She bought the business from the founder two years ago.
+The last six months, it's been flat.

-The intake call is 35 minutes and produces 11 numbers.
-The interesting ones from Sarah's business:
+The intake call runs 35 minutes and produces 11 numbers.
+The ones that matter:

-The rubric scores the four levers (Acquisition, Retention, Pricing, Recapture) and ranks the loops by payback × confidence.
+The rubric scores the four levers (Acquisition, Retention, Pricing, Recapture) and ranks each AI employee — and the revenue loop it runs — by payback × confidence.
+You don't hire all of them at once.
+You start with the leak that costs the most.
 Sarah's top three, in order:

 - 01